Do The Writing Course

 I was scared that if I committed and failed, then I would be worthless.
 The truth is, with writing, there is so much rejection, but you have to put it down as part of the process, and you’ve only really failed when you stop trying!
 You are never worthless when you’re sharing something that comes from you.

 I would recommend a writing course to anyone wanting to write.
 I know that’s easier said than done, because they cost a lot of money and you may be at a point in your life where you have kids and more responsibilities and feel that ship has sailed and hit an iceberg.
-There are courses that cater to whatever life people lead, that’s the beauty of them, you just have to dig around Google for a while.
-There are even weekend ones which are cheaper which teach you the basics which is handy if you then want to further your learning through books.
+There are courses that cater to whatever life people lead, that’s the beauty of them, you just have to dig around the internet for a while.
+There are even weekend ones which are cheaper and teach you the basics, which is handy if you then want to further your learning through books.
+If all courses are a financial burden, then if you dig around the internet long enough you can find blogs.
+You’d also be amazed at how friendly the writing community on Twitter is with sharing advice and experience, so if a course is a no-go, there are many ways to get more educated.

 Do the thing that scares you, the thing that challenges you, and the thing that makes life seem richer.
 If you want to be a writer, nurture that side of your life, and put it first for a while.
 It’s never too late, but don’t put it off until it’s a lot later.
 The list of excuses only grows.